 Behind on a Payment?

-Over the past few years, CDC Small Business Finance has seen proven business owners, some with decades of management experience, struggle with cash flow due to the impact of the recession.
+CDC Small Business Finance has seen proven business owners, some with decades of management experience, struggle with cash flow due to the various challenges businesses encounter.
 If your company is facing this situation – you are not alone.
 CDC has worked diligently with hundreds of our borrowers on mutually beneficial solutions to their repayment challenges.

 Borrowers who have trouble meeting their debt obligations for their SBA 504 loan should contact their CDC and lender as early as possible to discuss the situation and options that may be available to assist them.
 Our experience has found that keeping communication channels open yields the best results for the borrower as well as the lender.